Renato Ramos

-Renato Andrés Ramos Madariaga (born 12 February 1979), nicknamed Tiburón (Shark), is a Chilean football manager and former footballer.
+Renato Andrés Ramos Madariaga (born 12 February 1979) is a Chilean football manager and former footballer.
+He is currently in charge of Lota Schwager.

 Club career

 Early career

 Ramos began his career in Chile with Everton de Viña del Mar, at that time of Primera B. He then left Everton and joined Unión Española of the first division of his country.
 He played two seasons in that team, all in the first division.

 Ramos then was followed by Universidad de Concepción in 2003, in where was a frequently player in the starting lineup, which allowed him return to Everton.
 In his return, his greatest achievement was put end to José María Buljubasich's record of 1,352 minutes without conceding a goal.
 In 2006, he was signed by Deportes Antofagasta, in where was goalscorer of the team.

 In December 2006, was confirmed that Ramos was transferred to the filial of the Mexican team UAG Tecos, Tecos B of the second division of that country.
 In the second semester, he was named captain of the team and scored 11 goals during the season.